By J. L. Starkey

 The Minister’s Son and the Reporter’s Daughter

-James Rowe was born in Louisa County, Virginia, on 20 Oct 1797, to Jesse and Mary Jane (Farris) Rowe .
-He entered the ministry in his early twenties, and by December 1825, he had accepted a position on the Huntsville, Alabama, circuit.
+James Rowe was born to Jesse and Mary Jane (Farris) Rowe in Louisa County, Virginia, on 20 October 1797 .
+He entered the ministry in his early twenties, and by December 1825 he had accepted a position on the Huntsville, Alabama, circuit.
 Excited about what the future held, James said goodbye to his family and friends and began the journey to Alabama, stopping first in Cincinnati, Ohio.

 It was a stop that would change his life.

-In December 1825, Malinda Poff was attending school in Cincinnati and had dreams of becoming a teacher.
-James was smitten from the first time he saw Malinda, and would later describe that first meeting as “the most wonderful memory” of his life .
+In December 1825, Malinda Poff was attending school in Cincinnati with dreams of becoming a teacher.
+James was smitten from the first time he saw her, and he would later describe that initial meeting as “the most wonderful memory” of his life .

-James continued on to Alabama, now with some additional motivation to succeed in his new position.
+James continued on to Alabama, now with some additional motivation to succeed in his new job.
 He had met the love of his life, and he wanted her by his side.
 He especially wanted to show her an area near Huntsville called Monte Sano.
-With its higher elevation and purported healing waters, it would be good for Malinda’s health, as she was troubled by rheumatism .
-Then, too, Malinda had always dreamed of living in the south; Huntsville, Alabama seemed to offer a promising future to the couple.
+With its higher elevation and purported healing waters, it would be good for Malinda’s health, since she was troubled by rheumatism .
+Then, too, Malinda had always dreamed of living in the South, and Huntsville seemed to offer a promising future.

 As I researched the life of James, I marveled at his dedication to not only his career, but to Malinda’s as well.
-This was the 1820’s, and most women had very few choices in life.
-As I read about how James encouraged and supported Malinda as she pursued her goals, I realized that he was a man ahead of his time!
+This was the 1820s, and most women had very few choices in life.
+As I read about how James encouraged and supported Malinda’s pursuit of her goals, I realized that he was a man ahead of his time!

 Love and Marriage

-In 1828, the stars aligned for the young minister and his true love.
-James was gaining popularity in the church; even more encouraging, however, was the news that the Huntsville Female Academy needed to hire a new teacher.
-Administrators sought a woman with a skill set similar to Malinda’s, and estimated that the salary could be as much as $700 per year, an amount equal to about $19,000 in 2019 terms.
+By 1828, James was gaining popularity in the church, and he’d heard that the Huntsville Female Academy needed a new teacher.
+Administrators sought a woman with a skill set similar to Malinda’s and estimated that the annual salary could be as much as $700 (an amount equal to about $19,000 in 2019 terms).

-Yes, it was time for James to return to Cincinnati…there was a wedding that needed planning!
+It was time for James to return to Cincinnati.
+There was a wedding to plan!

-James and Malinda were married in late 1828, and Malinda made the move to Alabama immediately.
-Reverend and Mrs. Rowe were ideally suited to one another, and quickly became a popular couple in the Huntsville area.
-Malinda found satisfaction in her new teaching position at the Academy, and life was just about perfect for the newlyweds .
+James and Malinda were married on 13 November 1828 and left for Alabama shortly thereafter .
+Reverend and Mrs. Rowe were ideally suited to each other, and they quickly became a popular couple in the area.
+Malinda found satisfaction in her new teaching position, and life was just about perfect for the newlyweds.

 But the first months in Huntsville caused Malinda’s rheumatism to return with a vengeance.
 Finally, James suggested a vacation in nearby Monte Sano.
 Perhaps the fresh air and healing waters up on the mountain would provide some relief.

 Reverend Rowe was correct in his prediction, and as he watched Malinda’s health improve, he sensed that his priorities were changing.
-Yes, his career was important, but now, Malinda’s health took precedence over other things.
+Yes, his career was important, but now, Malinda’s health took precedence.
 James and Malinda had been called to two very different careers, but they ultimately had the same goal: they wanted to help people.
 Could James continue on his path, albeit on a different branch?

 He decided that he could do just that.

 In 1829, James made the shocking decision to put his career on hold.
 Together, he and Malinda opened the Monte Sano Female Academy.
-Using funds he had saved during his years working as a minster, James financed the building of the new school.
+Using funds he saved during his years in the ministry, James financed the building of the new school.
 It was a win-win situation for the young couple.
-They could live in Monte Sano, an area that was good for Malinda’s health, and Malinda could continue teaching, an occupation that she dearly loved .
+They could live in Monte Sano, which would benefit Malinda’s health, and Malinda could continue teaching, an occupation that she dearly loved .

 Monte Sano Female Academy opened in February 1830 and quickly established an excellent reputation.
 The school was focused on educating young women in areas as diverse as English, foreign languages, and art.
 The beautiful surroundings, combined with the Christian influence brought by Reverend Rowe, made it an appealing higher education option for many women.

-Yes, times were good, and in the midst of it all, James and Malinda had yet another blessing to celebrate.
+Yes, times were good, and in the midst of it all, James and Malinda had two more blessings to celebrate.
 In 1830, Malinda gave birth to her first child, a son named Andrew Jackson.
 Two years later, the family would welcome their second son, James Henry Bascom .

-By the time of James Henry’s birth, the Academy had become extremely successful, and James created a pamphlet to advertise its offerings and benefits.
-It was a sort of precursor to the college catalogs we see today.
-The prices and some of the courses, however, were nothing like we would see in 2019 !
+By the time of James Henry’s birth, the Academy had become extremely successful, and James had even created a pamphlet to advertise its offerings and benefits .
+While the pamphlet was a sort of precursor to modern college catalogs, the prices (and some of the courses) were nothing like we would see today!

 Yes, life was good.
-James had “sacrificed” a promising career for the health of his wife, and now he was seeing that it had been no sacrifice at all.
+James had “sacrificed” a promising career for the health of his wife, but he realized that it had been no sacrifice at all.
 They had gambled…and won.

 The Pain He Felt

-In his book A Grief Observed, C. S. Lewis wrote, “The pain I feel now is the happiness I had before.”
-In the final weeks of 1833, James would learn all too quickly about that pain.
+In A Grief Observed, C. S. Lewis wrote, “The pain I feel now is the happiness I had before.”
+In the early 1830s, James Rowe would learn all too quickly about that pain .

-Later, the bitterly sad funeral would be described in heartbreaking detail:
+Later, the funeral would be described in heartbreaking detail:

-Sadly, that final wish would not be granted.
+Sadly, his final wish would not be granted.

 A Love Story Memorialized

 James Rowe died in 1868 in Limestone County, Alabama.
-Tragically (perhaps due to transportation issues), he was not buried next to Malinda in Monte Sano, but was instead laid to rest in Athens City Cemetery in Limestone County .
+Tragically (perhaps due to transportation issues), he was not buried next to Malinda, but was instead laid to rest in Athens City Cemetery in Limestone County .

-Today, Monte Sano State Park is a popular recreation area in Madison County, Alabama.
-Visitors come to enjoy the clean air and beautiful scenery, but most of them probably do not know the rest of the story behind that historic marker in the park.
-Curious hikers may find the lone grave marker of Malinda Rowe and wonder why there is an identical stone next to it with no name or dates.
+Today, Monte Sano State Park is a popular recreation area in Madison County, Alabama, where visitors enjoy the clean air and beautiful scenery.
+Hikers may stumble upon the lone grave marker of Malinda Rowe and wonder about the stone next to it, identical in size and composition, but completely blank.